tail-unica/hopwise/docs/source/user_guide/training_and_evaluation.rst

 generated recommendation lists by an algorithm.
 Besides, several ranking-based non-accuracy metrics are supported to evaluate in different views, such as ``ItemCoverage``, ``AveragePopularity``, ``GiniIndex``, ``ShannonEntropy`` and ``TailPercentage``.
-More details about metrics can refer to :doc:`/recbole/recbole.evaluator.metrics`.
+More details about metrics can refer to :mod:`hopwise.evaluator.metrics`.

 The parameters used to control the evaluation metrics are as follows: